MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar with More menu highlighted and opened.](./media/call-controls-more-menu.jpg)

-9. During the call, call participants can capture and annotate on snapshots, send messages, share files, and more.
+9. During the call, participants can capture and annotate on snapshots, send messages, share files, and more.

 ## FAQ